365tips.be

 3. Secure all users with MFA

-We usually think that admin accounts are the only accounts that need extra layers of security.
+We tend to think that administrator accounts are the only accounts that need extra layers of security.
 Administrators have tremendous access to sensitive information and can make changes to settings for the entire organization.

 When these hackers gain access, they can claim access to the organization on behalf of the holder of the original account.
 They can download the entire directory to launch a phishing attack on your entire organization. (phishing mail)

-A common method for improving the security of all users is to require a stronger form of account verification.
+A common method for improving security for all users is to require a stronger form of account authentication.
 MFA.

-Older Office clients that can't use modern authentication (for example, an Office 2010 client).
+Older Office clients that cannot use modern authentication (for example, an Office 2010 client).

 What is IMAP?
-IMAP can be configured on any computer without any mails being 'pulled' into the email client.
-Imap is a protocol that is often used by applications.
-Ordinary Office 365 users don't need POP3 or IMAP.
+You can configure IMAP on any computer without having mails "pulled in" to the e-mail client.
+Imap is a protocol that is often applications in use.
+Ordinary Office 365 users do not need POP3 or IMAP.

-Most attempts to sign in, with legacy authentication.
-Legacy authentication doesn't support Multi-Factor Authentication.
+Most attempts to log on, with with outdated authentication.
+Outdated authentication does not support Multi-Factor Authentication.

-After the security defaults are enabled in your Tenant, all authentication requests made by a parent protocol are blocked.
-Security defaults do not block ExchangeActiveSync.
-But maybe you also use the Outlook application. https://365tips.be/?p=289
+After the default security settings are enabled in your Tenant, all authentication requests performed by an older protocol are blocked.
+Default security settings do not block ExchangeActiveSync.
+But perhaps you also use the Outlook application. https://365tips.be / ?p=289

-You can also start with Conditional Access on groups and user roles.
+You can also start your own conditional access on groups and user roles.
 Then it's best not to choose this configuration.

-Conditional Access = Conditional access to a service.
+Conditional access = Giving access to a service on conditions.
 IF="Unmanaged device"

 THEN="Require MFA"

-6. How to Azure AD Security Enable default?
+6. How to enable this Azure AD Security default?

 Navigate to -> Azure Active Directory -> properties.